shiga2006/PROPERTY-PREDICTION/README.md

 📚 Understand how printing parameters really affect your results

  How It Works

-We’ve trained a Random Forest model (with some help from XGBoost) on real experimental data.
+I’ve trained a Random Forest model (with some help from XGBoost) on real experimental data.
 Feed it your desired print settings, and it predicts:
 |    Property              | What it Tells You                           |
 | ------------------------ | ------------------------------------------- |
 | **Tensile Strength**     | Will it resist breaking when pulled?        |